niallermoran/jfkfilesbot/Readme.md

 ## Create a LUIS Application

 1. Go to luis.ai and click "import new app" from your dashboard.
-Importa the file FK Files BOT.json
+Import the file 'JFK Files BOT.json'
 2. Click the Train button on the top right hand corner.
 3. Go to the publish tab and publish the app.
 4. From the publish screen copy the key string, this is the subscription_key needed later